morrisRio/morrisRio/README.md

-👋 Hi, I’m @morrisRio
+👋 Hi, i’m @morrisRio
--   curious part time noob, designer most of the time
--   jack of all trades, master of none
+developer/designer focusing on appropriate use of tech with the User in mind

 <!---
 morrisRio/morrisRio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.